novnc/noVNC/docs/API.md

 ### Properties

-`localCursor`
-  - Is a `boolean` indicating if a client side cursor should be requested.
-Disabled by default.

 `viewOnly`
   - Is a `boolean` indicating if any events (e.g. key presses or mouse movement) should be prevented from being sent to the server.